The Shipping Law Review: USA

 Purpose and benefits

-Generally speaking, limitation liability schemes seek to limit the exposure of the shipowner to its interest in the vessel and any pending freight.
-This was the heart of the Act and remains so today.3 In cases where the vessel sinks or suffers extreme damage, there may be little or nothing in the limitation fund to pay personal injury and death claimants.
+In general, limitation liability schemes seek to limit the exposure of the shipowner to its interest in the vessel and any pending freight.
+This was the heart of the Act and remains so today.4 When a vessel sinks or suffers extreme damage, there may be little or nothing in the limitation fund to pay personal injury and death claimants.
 In 1935, Congress amended the Act to ensure that in cases of personal injury or death, the shipowner would have to establish a fund in the amount of US$420 per gross tonne solely to pay personal injury or death claims.